xanderx9/Private-Key-Search-and-Ultra-Lightweight-Database-with-Public-Keys/README.md

 At the moment, I don't have the computational resources to integrate into the world of GPUs and CPUs in C.

+--Added Custom Xor Filter to 8 bytes because this database does not need many elements and I think that false collisions is not so likely, in the same way the false positives would be ignored in the script when comparing with the target, blake2 is used that is a hash efficient and fast for this task and is slightly lighter than using the Patt_DB.txt.

 ---

 **Donate to:**